bkellerman/CachingPipeline/README.md

 # SKCachingPipeline

 The module wraps `sklearn.pipeline.Pipeline` and provides caching of transformed numpy arrays.
 It is different from the `memory` parameter of `Pipeline`, which only caches the fitted tranformers.
 When a `Pipeline` has transformers with computationally expensive transforms(), this module can significantly reduce total `Pipeline` `fit()` time after the initial transform has been cached.
+This can be useful when doing extensive hyper-parameter search where you are trying many final `Estimator` hyper-parameters for the same transformed data.

 `CachingPipeline` only caches the final output of all transformers in the `Pipeline`.
 It will not cache tranformed data for each transformer.

 The transformed array is saved using a hash of the `Pipeline` params and numpy array input.
 If any of the transformer params or numpy input changes, a new cache will be used/checked.

+To Do: Support `SKCachingPipeline` being passed to `sklearn.model_selection.RandomizedSearchCV`

 Example
 -------